Naanum Oru Penn: Filming

-While discussing about the ending, the team felt this film's end should be tragic with S. V. Ranga Rao and Vijayakumari's characters dying as they felt Pasamalar (1961) succeeded because of its tragic climax and wanted to repeat it; however Meiyappan decided to have a happy ending as he wanted the female protagonist to lead a happy life.
+While discussing the ending, the team felt this film's end should be tragic with S. V. Ranga Rao and Vijayakumari's characters dying as they felt Pasamalar (1961) succeeded because of its tragic climax and wanted to repeat it; however Meiyappan decided to have a happy ending as he wanted Vijayakumari's character to lead a happy life.
+The final length of the film's prints were initially over 16000 feet, at a time when films were generally 15000 feet; it was edited down to 4520 m.

 Soundtrack

-The soundtrack was composed by R. Sudarsanam, while the lyrics were written by Kannadasan, Panchu Arunachalam, Ku.
-Ma.
-Balasubramaniam and V. Seetharaman.
+The soundtrack was composed by R. Sudarsanam.
 The tune of the song "Kanna Karumai" was created before the lyrics had been written.
 Saravanan was not happy with the lyrics provided by the lyricist despite it matching the tune, so Kannadasan was approached.
 According to Saravanan, "He said the lyric should precede the music, and also insisted that the pallavi should present the basic theme of the film.
 Thus was born ‘Kanna karumai nira Kanna,’ which we then set to tune".